nightrunner91/nightvue/README.md

   bottom: 1em,
 );
 ```
-And [typography.scss](src/styles/core/typography.scss) file is the place where this settings aplies, including global settings, headings, body text, lists, and more.
+And [typography.scss](src/styles/core/typography.scss) file is the place where this settings are applied, including global settings, headings, body text, lists, and more.
 Crucial varaibles are:
 ```
 $base-fz: 16px;
 $base-lh: map-get($line-heights, 50);
 $base-fw: map-get($font-weights, 400);
 $base-mg: map-get($spacers, 1);
-$small-fz: 0.875; // ratio of how lower will be font-size for <small> tag and .small classname
+$small-fz: 0.875;
 ```
 Also in this file you can import fonts by using `@font-face` mixin.
-Make sure to store your fonts in 'src/assets/fonts' folder.
+Make sure to store your fonts in `'src/assets/fonts'` folder.
 Each font must be saved in a folder with the same name as font itself.
 By default NightVue uses [Onest font](https://onest.md/en).
-See example of how we stored and imported it
+This is how we stored and imported it, use this as example to import your own fonts.
 ```
 Font files location: